mourelatos-lab/TERA-Seq_manuscript/README.md

 `misc` directory contains various miscellaneous scripts and sources.

 ## Sample data
-To re-analyze the data please populate the `samples` directory first.
+To re-analyze the data **please populate** the `samples` directory first.
 For more information see `samples` directory README.

 Note:  5TERA 5' adapter might and will be called *REL5/rel5*, and TERA3 3' end adapter might and will be called *REL3/rel3* throughout the analyses.

 ## Data and Analysis
+The main `run.sh` in the cloned `TERA-Seq_manuscript` directory should **execute all the analyses** used in the manuscript including the installation of additional software and preparing the references.
+Reminder: The only two exceptions are the installation of `teraseq` Conda environment and populating the samples directory which you have to do **before** you can run the analyses.

+If you wish to run only selected analyses you can go to the individual directories and execute the *local* `run.sh`.
+Simply go to the selected analysis and run the `run.sh` script.
+For example:

+    cd metacoord_correction/
+    ./run.sh

 Each analysis directory contains main `run.sh` script which shows how to reproduce the analysis and visualization if applicable.
 Visuzalization and other additional scripts (for example R visualization) can be found in `src` directory.
 In most cases, executing the `run.sh` should be enough to reproduce the analysis.
 However, if this fails, the content of `run.sh` script should be comment enough for you to see where the error comes from.
 The `run.sh` also contains information about how to to execute the individual scripts in the `src` directory. `dev` directory contains additional used tools.

 Most of the analyses has been created by [Jan Oppelt](mailto:jan.oppelt@pennmedicine.upenn.edu) ([Mourelatos lab](http://mourelatos.med.upenn.edu/), Department of Pathology and Laboratory Medicine,  Perelman School of Medicine, University of Pennsylvania).
 Most of the `dev` tools have been developed by [Emmanouil "Manolis" Maragkakis](mailto:emmanouil.maragkakis@nih.gov) (currently [Laboratory of Genetics and Genomics, National Institute on Aging](https://www.nia.nih.gov/research/labs/lgg/computational-genomics-unit), NIH, USA) or [Panagiotis Alexiou](mailto:panagiotis.alexiou@ceitec.muni.cz) (currently [RBP Bioinformatics](https://www.ceitec.eu/rbp-bioinformatics-panagiotis-alexiou/rg281) & [Bioinformatics Core Facility](https://www.ceitec.eu/bioinformatics-core-facility/cf284), CEITEC, CZE).